 Your fluffy pet sheds all day and seems to get everywhere, right?
 It really does get everywhere, including the supply vents that send fresh air to your furnace.
 Enough of a build up in your ducts can block the free flow of air, especially when it reaches the filter and clogs that up.
 This means components like your blower motor need to work harder and longer to heat or cool your home.
-Parts wear out faster, and then you could be looking at a call to your friendly neighborhood HVAC company.
+Parts wear out faster, and then you could be looking at a call to your friendly neighborhood HVAC company in Denver.

 Routine pet care, house cleaning, and HVAC cleaning can help, though.